edcalderin/Medical-Insurance-Charge-prediction/README.md

 ## Application running on Cloud

-The application has been deployed to AWS ElasticBeanstalk separately using `eb` command.
+The application has been deployed to cloud using AWS ElasticBeanstalk, both frontend and backend were separately deployed using `eb` command:

 * Frontend: http://medical-insurance-charges-frontend-env.eba-gqxzgsm2.us-east-2.elasticbeanstalk.com/
 * Backend: http://medical-insurance-backend-env.eba-fv2x9xjx.us-east-2.elasticbeanstalk.com/